statisticsnorway/jupyterhub-extensions/AccessTokenProvider/README.md

 These environment variables must correspond to the settings in the [TokenExchangeAuthenticator](../TokenExchangeAuthenticator).

-This implementation also relies on the environment variable `JPY_API_TOKEN`, which is automatically set by Jupyterhub.
+This implementation also relies on the environment variable `JUPYTERHUB_API_TOKEN`, which is automatically set by Jupyterhub.